Udayarpalayam: Demographics

 As of the 2001 India census, Udayarpalayam has a population of 11,325.
 Males constitute 51% of the population and females constitute 49%.
 Udayarpalayam has an average literacy rate of 62%, higher than the national average of 59.5%: male literacy rate is 73%, and female literacy rate is 52%.
 In Udayarpalayam, 13% of the population is under 6 years of age.

 Udayarpalayam was constituted as a village panchayat in 1886.
 Through a government order, dated 7 July 2006, the town was upgraded as a grade-one town panchayat.
 Udayarpalayam's town panchayat is divided into 15 wards and representatives from each ward constitute the council.
-The town administration is governed by an Executive Officer of Town Panchayat; Jayankondam Being the headquarters of Udayarpalayam Taluk.
+The town administration is governed by an executive officer of Town Panchayat; Jayankondam Being the headquarters of Udayarpalayam Taluk.

-More informatiom
+More information

 Udayarpalayam was ruled by many kings in the history such as Early Cholas, Kalabhras, Pallavas, Medieval Cholas, Later Cholas, Later Pandyas, Delhi Sultanate, Madurai Sultanate, Vijayanagar Empire, Thanjavur Nayaks, Thanjavur Marathas, and British Raj.

 It has many government and private schools and education institutes also.